lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/isrtask.rst

 implemented model is a fairly advanced one that takes a kernel that has been derived from flat field images to redistribute the charge.
-(The default DMS method in particular is described in substantial detail `here`_.)
+(The default DMS method in particular is described in substantial detail `here`_, and also even further in a currently internal report by Coulton, Lupton, Smith and Spergel from 4-14-2015 and in references listed therein.)

+..
+Need to be able to at least give the internal link for theier report, and ultimately want to somehow make this report public so anyone can get to it.

 .. _`here`: https://lsst-web.ncsa.illinois.edu/doxygen/x_masterDoxyDoc/classlsst_1_1ip_1_1isr_1_1isr_task_1_1_isr_task.html#abcef49896d412c901f42e960dce9e280

 `Saturation Correction`: At the start of pipeline processing the pixel values are examined to detect saturation (which will naturally also identify bleed trails near saturated targets, and the strongest cosmic rays).
 These values, along with pixels that are identified in the list of static bad pixels, are flagged in the data quality mask of the science image.
 All pixels in the science array identified as “bad” in this sense are interpolated over, in order to avoid problems with source detection and with code optimization for other downstream pipeline processing.
 Interpolation is performed with a linear predictive code, as was done for the Sloan Digital Sky Survey (SDSS).
 The PSF is taken to be a Gaussian with sigma width equal to one pixel when deriving the coefficients.
 For interpolating over most defects the interpolation is only done in the x-direction, extending 2 pixels on each side of the defect.
 This is done both for simplicity and to ameliorate the way that saturation trails interact with bad columns.